Table of Contents

 The original FAQ served as a foundational document, outlining the basic requirements for compliance with the EUDR and ensuring businesses understood their responsibilities under the new law.

-The 2024 EUDR FAQ update introduces several important clarifications and changes to help businesses comply with the EU Deforestation Regulation more effectively.
+The 2024 EUDR FAQ update introduced several important clarifications and changes to help businesses comply with the EU Deforestation Regulation more effectively.

-These updates build on the original 2023 guidelines, providing more detailed instructions on traceability, due diligence, and product scope.
+These updates built on the original 2023 guidelines, providing more detailed instructions on traceability, due diligence, and product scope.

-Below are some of the key changes outlined in the updated FAQ:
+Below are some of the key changes outlined in the updated FAQ from 2024:

 1. Geolocation and Traceability Requirements: